Air source heat pump heating systems

 Installing your new heating system

-The installation of a new Air Source Heat Pump system can take up to a week.
-All your existing radiators, pipes, boiler and cylinder will need to be removed before the new system can be fitted.
+Installing a new air source heat pump system can take up to a week.
+All existing radiators, pipes, boiler and cylinder in your home will need to be removed before the new system can be fitted.

 Your hot water will be turned off for a couple of days.
-You’ll have no central heating for two or three days, but we will provide temporary heaters, if needed.
+You'll have no central heating for two or three days, but we'll provide temporary heaters if needed.